 After an opening greeting and a few announcements, one of our elders will begin the worship service by reading from a Scripture text as a summons for us to turn our hearts Godward.

-This opening meditation is followed by songs and hymns of praise sung to guitar and/or piano accompaniment.
+This opening meditation is followed by songs and hymns of praise sung to guitar and/or piano or flute accompaniment.
 Many of the hymn lyrics are from earlier centuries set to new arrangements.
 The lyrics are projected on the screen at the front since we do not have printed hymnals available.